Understanding MERV – October 2018

 The Minimum Efficiency Reporting Value (MERV) must be stated with the air velocity at which the filter was tested.
 For example, if the filter was tested with an air velocity of 492 FPM and was found to be MERV 8, the filter’s Minimum Efficiency Reporting Value would be MERV 8 @ 492 FPM.
 ASHRAE Standard 52.2 tests are to be conducted at one of seven airflow rates:

 246 FPM (1.25 m/s)

 The minimum final resistance shall be twice the initial resistance, or as specified.
 The choice of final pressure drop will change the dust holding capacity and possibly the arrestance such that care should be taken in comparing values.
 Designated final resistance values have been removed as several products have been designed with efficiencies for markets that will not support the higher pressure drops previously required.

 Arrestance and DHC values will be reported on all filters tested per 52.2 testing procedures and is the only value reported for MERV values 1 through 4.

 Appendix J – added in 2008

-Two ASHRAE research projects have revealed a potential loss in efficiency in some filters as they are exposed to superfine particles.
-Non-ANSI approved Appendix J has been added as an optional conditioning step to the 52.2 Standard to provide a method of identification of the drop in filter efficiency.
-The reported value per Appendix J would be referred to as MERV ‘A.’ Thus filters tested per Standard 52.2 with Appendix J option would have a MERV and a MERV ‘A’ reported value.
+Much research, including two ASHRAE research projects, have revealed a potential loss in efficiency in some filters (charged media) as they are used.
+Normative approved Appendix J has been added as an optional conditioning step to the 52.2 Standard to provide a method of identification of the drop in filter efficiency.
+The reported value per Appendix J would be referred to as MERV A. Thus filters tested per Standard 52.2 with Appendix J option would have a MERV and a MERV A reported value.

 Contact your local National Air Filtration Association® (NAFA) member company.
 Most NAFA members are staffed by NAFA Certified Air Filter Specialists (CAFS) to assist in the proper selection of filters for your application.